ember-learn/ember-blog/content/the-ember-times-issue-209.md

 ## [🐹 Help the adopted-ember-addons](https://github.com/adopted-ember-addons/program-guidelines/issues/28)

-Melanie Sumner ([@MelSumner](https://github.com/MelSumner)) asks for your help!
+[Melanie Sumner (@MelSumner)](https://github.com/MelSumner) asks for your help!
 In the Ember community, we believe that it's important to care for addons that need a new maintainer.
 This is why we have the [Adopted Ember addons program](https://github.com/adopted-ember-addons/program-guidelines).
 Currently, this program is caring for a lot of addons that are not all in line when it comes to release processes, their CI workflow, and branch names.
-If you are willing to help review PRs, submit PRs to improve addons, or even evaluate addons for retirement, please reach out to Melanie Sumner ([@MelSumner](https://github.com/MelSumner))!
+If you are willing to help review PRs, submit PRs to improve addons, or even evaluate addons for retirement, please reach out to [Mel](https://github.com/MelSumner)!

 ---